cosinekitty/sapphire/Elastika.md

 If you disable the limiter, this is interpreted as a manual override, and the warning light will not turn on.

+If you don't want the warning light to come on, but you want to keep the limiter enabled, there is an option for this in the right-click context menu labeled *Limiter warning light*.
+Clicking on this option will toggle whether the warning light turns on when the limiter is active.
+The warning light option defaults to being enabled.

 ### Power button and gate

 Elastika uses more CPU than the typical module in VCV Rack.